neoascetic/laravel/laravel/documentation/views/pagination.md

 <a name="appending-to-pagination-links"></a>
 ## Appending To Pagination Links

-You may need to add more items to the pagination links' query strings, such as the column your are sorting by.
+Sometimes you may need to add more items to the pagination links' query strings.
+> **Note:** Current query string is appended to the links by default.
+> Each call of the `appends` method will replace already appended items.

 #### Appending to the query string of pagination links: